 Long form.
-Multiple nonlinear timelines.
+Nonlinear timelines.
 Because relationships are complicated.

 It’s after midnight.
 I text from the side of the road:

-“Low-hung buttercream crescent moon over rows of houses in picture-book silhouettes that I couldn’t capture for you with a lens.
+“Buttercream crescent moon hanging low over a silhouetted row of picture-book houses, none of which I could capture for you with a phone lens.
 So I do in words while Janis Joplin summer time-time-times in the background.
 In some simple moments I could die happy and none of my failures would count.”

 I press send.

 Wait, why am I texting romantic overtures like I’m the freaking guy?